Voulz/VB-Outliner/README.md

 I've been missing this feature since VS2008 I think, so I decided to make something.
 It is my first Extension for Visual Studio.
 It was originally programmed for VS2013, but I adapted it to 2015.

-This project is in **BETA** and some elements doesn't work properly, but I already use it in my workflow.
+This project is in **BETA** and some elements doesn't work properly, even if I already use it in my workflow.
 **PLEASE CONTINUOUSLY SAVE YOUR WORK IF YOU USE THIS EXTENSION, IT MIGHT UNEXPECTEDLY CRASH**

 *`I do not intend to develop this project further, as my knowledge in VS Extensions is really limited.